davecoll3/magic-8-ball/README.md

 * Header

-  * The header containes a h1 element, with the name of the game, which is followed by a line of text that provides a simple and concise instruction on how it works.
+  * The header contains a h1 element, with the name of the game, which is followed by a line of text that provides a simple and concise instruction on how it works.

     ![Header](/readme-files/images/header.png)